 8. Grab attention with good copy

-It doesn’t matter how pretty your designs are, if your copy is bad then your marketing campaign will stall.
+It doesn’t matter how pretty your designs are, if your copy is bad then your small business marketing campaign will stall.
 Customer touch points such as your website, brochures, presentations and adverts are your opportunities to really tell your story, so make sure you craft clear, engaging copy that showcases your personality and professionalism.

 9. Keep it consistent

 With all these marketing materials and touch points to keep track of, it can be easy to lose focus and stray off course with some of them.
-However, to avoid confusing your customers and diluting your brand message, you must ensure you keep your branding consistent across everything.
+However, to avoid confusing your customers and diluting your brand message, you must ensure you keep your small business branding consistent across everything.
 This includes colour schemes, layouts, tone of voice and the quality of your graphics and paper stock.
 Keeping everything consistent will keep your brand strong and trustworthy in the eyes of your target market.